bradp/registered-post-types/README.md

 ## Description ##

 Shows a list of all the post types on your current install of WordPress.
-Russell has a [https://wordpress.org/plugins/query-all-the-post-types/](similar plugin), and once I started fixing some things in it, I decided my vision for the plugin might not merged cleanly in, so I figued I'd make a fork.
+Russell has a [similar plugin)[https://wordpress.org/plugins/query-all-the-post-types/], and once I started fixing some things in it, I decided my vision for the plugin might not merged cleanly in, so I figued I'd make a fork.

 ## Installation ##